Data from the Rolls of the Justices of Gaol Delivery

 - Estimates of County and Borough Populations in England, 1200-1589.docx

-Original notes on Gaol Delivery Rolls (.JPG files)
+Original notes on Gaol Delivery Rolls (Zipped collections of JPEG files)

 - Essex Trail Baston

-Original notes on Coroners' Rolls (RAR files of JPEG files)
+Original notes on Coroners' Rolls (Zipped collections of JPEG files)

 - Oxford City